ryandawsonuk/k8snamespaces-startrek/README.md

 `eval $(minikube docker-env)` <br/>
 `mvn clean install`

-Deploy from each subdirectory with
+Deploy with

-`kubectl create -f k8sdescriptor.yaml`
+`kubectl create -f ./tos/k8sdescriptor.yaml`

 To see the services: